vzvca/mbtiles-offline-viewer/readme.md

 This repository contains small standalone C programs to display maps using `MapLibre` in offline / air-gapped environments.

 Subdirectory `stage1` contains source code for a small C program which can render the world countries offline.
-This program is a refactor in C of https://github.com/klokantech/mapbox-gl-js-offline-example.
+This program is a refactor in C of [mapbox-gl-js-offline-example](https://github.com/klokantech/mapbox-gl-js-offline-example).

 Subdirectory stage2 contains an offline mbtiles viewer.
 It is derived from program in stage1.

 All programs start a local web server and (on Linux) opens the web browser to display the map using `xdg-open`.

-I wrote them to understand how to use `MapLibre` and how to build standalone applications using it. *This is not production grade software* but maybe they can be useful examples (they are released in the hope they will).
+I wrote them to understand how to use `MapLibre` and how to build standalone applications using it. *This is not production grade software* but maybe it contains useful examples (they are released in the hope they will).

 ## Stage 1 : world map view